polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 After the parachain is active as a parathread, the related project team should open a request for either a permanent or a temporary parachain slot on Rococo.

 - `Permanent slots` are typically assigned to teams who have completed a successful slot lease auction and have deployed a parachain with a slot on Polkadot.
   Permanent slots enable those teams to continuously test their codebase for compatibility with the latest Polkadot continuously features in a live public environment.
-Only a limited number of permanent slots are available.
+Only a limited number of permanent slots are available

-- `Temporary slots` are parachain slots dynamically allocated in a continuous, round-robbin style rotation.
+- `Temporary slots` are parachain slots dynamically allocated in a continuous, round-robbin style rotation

   At the start of every lease period, a certain number of parathreads—up to a maximum defined in the relay chain configuration—are automatically upgraded to parachains for a certain duration.
 The parachains that were active during the ending lease period are automatically downgraded to parathreads to free the slots for others to use in the subsequent period.
 Temporary slots with dynamic allocation enable teams who don't have a parachain slot on Polkadot to test their runtimes more often in a realistic network environment.